binoll/Simple-IFS/README.md

 ## Overview

 SIFS - simple inode file system.
 The FS is implemented using an inode (index node).
+The FS is written to a file.

 ## Dependencies